 Instead the vendor can connect the device via J-Link to a local computer and start the Remote server in tunneling mode.
-He then gives the serial number of the J-Link to an engineer at SEGGER.
+The serial number of the J-Link is then sent to a to an engineer at SEGGER.

-The engineer at SEGGER can use J-Link Commander or a debugger to test and debug the new device without the need to have the device on his desk.
+The engineer at SEGGER can use J-Link Commander or a debugger to test and debug the new device without the need to have the device on the desk.